ruthenium044/cinnamon/cpp/Allocations.md

 ### Basics

+### Memory Management of Variables

+When we create or declare a variable, a fixed-size memory block is assigned to the variable, and Uninitialized local (automatic) variables may contain garbage (indeterminate) values, whereas global and static variables are automatically initialized to zero.

+Variables essentially manipulate specific memory locations, and their stored data is accessed via their names.

 A declaration introduces a name and its type to the compiler

 It may be a definition, but it doesn’t have to provide storage (for objects) or a body (for functions)